Dive Certification

 Open Water Course

-Open Water courses are usually held over one or two weekends, and involve theory components, pool time and dives in the ocean.
+A PADI Open Water courses are usually held over one or two weekends, and involve theory components, pool time and dives in the ocean.
 Most shops use an online learning package to assist in learning the theory.
 Online learning is self-paced, reduces the overall learning time and reduces the overall cost of the course.

 Can you teach me how to dive at the club?